-The pushup is a very underrated exercise.
-Not only does it strengthen and tone your chest, shoulders, and arms, but it can be a mean torso workout for unconditioned or medium-conditioned clients.
-Pushups can be done anywhere, with no equipment required, and an infinite number of variations exist to make them as easy or as challenging as necessary.EXECUTION: The pushup is a pressing movement, which means the focus should be on the pecs, the deltoids, and the triceps.
-The head should be pulled back into a slightly extended position – this will help to keep the erectors nice and tight to support the spine.
+The pushup is a pressing movement, which means the focus should be on the pecs, the deltoids, and the triceps.
+You should keep your head in a neutral position, with your ears over your shoulders.
+Do not hinge your head back too far, and definitely don’t hang your head down.
 The hands should be spaced outside the shoulders, but not so wide that at the bottom of the pushup you’ve got an angle at the elbow wider than 90 degrees.Two important things are frequently missed in the proper execution of a pushup – scapular positioning and torso stability.

 - The shoulder blades should be depressed and retracted, as they should be during all pressing movements.
 Often, especially at the top of the movement, the client will allow the scapulae to spread apart.
 This should not happen, nor should the shoulders be shrugged.
 Both conditions take stress off the target muscles and subject the shoulders to potential injury.